finity69x2/nws_alerts/README.md

 ## Installation:

-Clone the Repository and copy the "nws_alerts" directory to your custom_components fold in your config directory
+Clone the Repository and copy the "nws_alerts" directory to your "custom_components" directory in your config directory

 ```<config directory>/custom_components/nws_alerts/...```